 In this review, I’ll tell you what Super Funnels really is and how it works.
 I’ll also reveal whether this software really gets you traffic and sales, and ultimately, if this is a scam or not.

-If this turns out to be a phony attempt to squeeze your money out from your wallet without the potential of making bigger money in return, I’ll show you a better make money online method you should know about.
+If this turns out to be a phony attempt to squeeze your money out from your wallet without the potential of making bigger money in return, I’ll show you a better way to make money online you should know about.